rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": ["eip155:1/erc20:0xAf30D2a7E90d7DC361c8C4585e9BB7D2F6f15bc7"]
+          "result": {"successful":[],"no_action":["ETH"]},
           "message": ""
       }

-   :resjson list result: A list of asset names that are currently ignored.
+   :resjson list successful: A list of asset identifier that were removed from the list of ignored assets.
+   :resjson list no_action: A list of assets that weren't ignored and no action was taken on them.
    :statuscode 200: Assets successfully removed
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 401: User is not logged in.
-   :statuscode 409: One of the assets provided is not on the list.
    :statuscode 500: Internal rotki error